stanfordnlp/stanza/_pages/ner_new_language.md

 If you like, you can open a PR with your code changes and post the models somewhere we can integrate them.
 It would be very appreciated!

+### Citations

+Oscar was introducted in "A Monolingual Approach to Contextualized Word Embeddings for Mid-Resource Languages", by Ortiz Suárez, Pedro Javier, Laurent Romary, and Benoît Sagot